 However, new methods have been developed which contain collagen from humans (Cosmoplast® and COsmoderm®), with some made from your own skin (Autologen® and Isolagen®) and some from cadaver skin (Dermalogen®).
 They are not permanent, and the results don’t last as long as some other treatments, but they are considered more natural-looking.

 Dermal fillers obviously do not provide the same dramatic results as one would experience with surgery, although if you have your lips plumped it will more-than-likely be noticeable.

 You will normally be administered local anesthesia prior to the treatment starts.
 Injection points for each area to be treated are selected and the correct amount of filler drawn into the syringe, which is then injected beneath the skin.

-You may experience some discomfort, redness and localized swelling immediately after the treatment but you can resume normal activities immediately.
-You can apply makeup to disguise the redness, and you should keep out of the sun for a day or two.
+You may experience some discomfort, redness and localized swelling immediately after the treatment.
+You can usually resume normal activities immediately.
+You can apply makeup to disguise the redness, and you will be advised to keep out of the sun for a day or two.

 Results should be starting to be noticeable after several days.